Latest News and Upcoming Events

 talking about books.
 We don't do 'lit crit' but we discuss why we like/didn't like the book choice.
 We exchange tips on recent reads that we think others might enjoy, and then wander on to a wide range of subjects.
 You don't have to buy the books – we take turns to choose a book from a Cambridgeshire Libraries multi-copy list.
 If you are interested in joining us, send a request to Sally via info@haddenhamlibrarycambs.co.uk or give your contact details to a Library Volunteer.

-Upcoming reads:
+Upcoming read:

 Balancing Act by Joanna Trollope